stan-alam/Python/OOP_3x/README.md

-## Object Oriented Programming in Python 3.8
+# To view the README in it's entirety, login to Github

-## Login to Github to bypass the ratelimit and view the whole README.md
+## this will bypass the ratelimit

 Objective : Finish basic OOP in Python 3.8